dhcgn/SuperDuperGoCrypto/README.md

 > NEVER never use this anywhere!
 Just for fun!

-Encryption with supersingular isogeny and X448 key exchange and ChaCha20-Poly1305 AEAD.
+Encryption with post-quantum cryptography safe supersingular isogeny and X448 key exchange and ChaCha20-Poly1305 AEAD for symmetric  encryption.

 ```powershell
 Set-Location C:\Dev\SuperDuperGoCrypto\debug